hopkinsr/terminal-color/README.md

 A Racket library to output colored text to the terminal on any platform, including Windows.

+NOTE: This library is currently in development so things may change before v1.0 is released.
+The current version should be usable on all platforms with Racket 5.3.6 and 6.x series.
+Compatability will try to be kept for existing users.

 See the API section for what is provided and further usage instructions.

 The short example below defines a helper procedure to output some text and then uses it